mtyrolski/mimuw-hats/description.md

   * public ranklist based on reward amount (XP/cash) and fancy MIMUW names for each level (1 - WPI, 2 - MD etc.)

-  * events integration (from external sources like webcams) - adding lost items from cameras
+  * unimplemented: events integration (from external sources like webcams) - adding lost items from cameras

 Backend features
 -----
   * classifier for validating type of object
   * model for matching submitted found items with lost/registered items
-  * model for predicting areas with most often lost items
+  * unimplemented: modelling areas with most often lost items, predicting where new items might be lost and giving hints to users